 Life Insurance from Midland Life:

-Midland recently discontinued offering new variable universal life (“VUL”) policies but is still servicing existing VUL policies, which were at one point a substantial part of the company’s business.
+Midland recently discontinued offering new variable universal life (“VUL”) policies but is still servicing existing ones, which were once a substantial part of the company’s business.

 Term Life from Midland National